CHAPTER 5

 Please answer TRUE or FALSE:

-God brought them out of Egypt so that they might go into the promised land and be killed by enemy peoples.
+God brought the Israelites out of Egypt so that they might go into the promised land and be killed by enemy peoples.

 God brought them out of Egypt so that they might go back into Egypt.